amirrajan/minotaur-wars/README.md

 ##Minotaur Wars

-Minotaur wars is a realtime grid based tactics game built on NodeJS.
+Minotaur Wars is a realtime grid based tactics game built on NodeJS.

 Additionally, here are instructions to deploy this app to Nodejitsu, Heroku, and Azure via Windows or Mac.

 ##Observed differences between Nodejitsu, Heroku, and Azure
-- Nodejitsu's registration process can be done through the command line (pretty cool)
+- Nodejitsu's registration process can be done through the command line (pretty cool).
-- Heroku requires a `Procfile` for NodeJS apps (Nodejitsu does not)
+- Heroku requires a `Procfile` for NodeJS apps (Nodejitsu does not).
-- Azure requires a `iis.yml` file for NodeJS apps (Nodejitsu does not)
+- Azure requires a `iis.yml` file for NodeJS apps (Nodejitsu does not).
 - The port the app is running on is dynamically assigned for Heroku and Azure, Nodejitsu has you specify the port.
 - Azure requires a credit card to sign up and the free trial lasts for 30 days.
 Heroku and Nodejitsu lets you keep sandboxes for free (untimed).
 - Azure doesn't support NodeJS v0.10.x here are changes between 0.8.x and 0.10.x: https://github.com/joyent/node/wiki/Api-changes-between-v0.8-and-v0.10